admincopybot/vipincome/replit.md

 - June 17, 2025: Updated failover endpoints to use new real endpoints: try-2-real and try-3-real for improved reliability
 - June 17, 2025: Implemented visual progress indicator showing 3-step analysis method progression during failover sequence with real-time updates
 - June 17, 2025: Optimized progress indicator to use time-based simulation instead of 500ms API polling for better server performance
+- June 17, 2025: Optimized homepage performance by using pre-calculated total_score column instead of real-time score computation in ORDER BY clause

 # User Preferences